SeanTOSCD/wordpress-starter-theme/README.md

 * Condensed search results page layout
 * Color scheme options in the Customizer, available for use in the Block Editor

-### Customizer Options

-The theme includes color scheme options in the Customizer.
-Set the body text, subdued body text, light background, dark background, and action colors to easily change the theme's general color scheme.

-Once set in the Customizer, these colors are available for use in the Block Editor.

 ### Styles and Scripts

 With the theme activated and having run `npm install`, you may now run `grunt watch` in the theme root directory to automatically compile Sass, minify CSS and JS while working on the theme styles and scripts.